grid-line

 Enhance Your SEO Workflow With AI-Powered Insights

 Using an MCP server makes SEO data analysis fast and simple.
-It saved me time combing through tables and charts in two separate platforms and also quickly showed me connections between separate data types.
+It saved me time combing through tables and charts and also quickly showed me connections between separate data types.

-If you want to start digging into your Semrush data with help from Claude, the first step is to sign up for Semrush Business and purchase some API credits.
-Then see for yourself how MCP can revolutionize your SEO workflow!
+If you want to start digging into your Semrush data or even automate some of your marketing workflows, the first step is to sign up for a Semrush Business plan and purchase some API credits.
+Then see for yourself how MCP can revolutionize your SEO processes!

 Stop Guessing, Start Growing 🚀